melontini/andromeda-wiki/docs/world/README.md

 ### Self Planting Crops (0.6.0+)

 If possible, crops will plant themselves after some time.
+Since 0.7.0 you can white/blacklist plants.

 Taken from [TinyTweaks](https://www.curseforge.com/minecraft/mc-mods/tinytweaks) by HephaestusDev